vampirename/dmlnet/README.md

 This repository contains implementation of DML-Net‘s key architecture.

-We will release the code soon.
+This repository is based on mmdetection, and is still WIP.
+We will continue to update the code and tutorial.